VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 Not Immune to Market Downturns

-It’s worth emphasizing: while VTI is diversified, it isn’t a shield against broad market recessions.
+It is worth emphasizing: while VTI is diversified, it is not a shield against broad market recessions.
 If the entire U.S. market declines—such as during the 2008 financial crisis, the 2020 pandemic-driven sell-off, or any future systemic shock—VTI’s net asset value will drop as well.
-It may be less dramatic than the fall of a single concentrated stock, but the risk remains.
-If your risk tolerance is extremely low, you might need to pair VTI with bonds, stable value funds, or other protective assets to weather severe downturns.
+It may be less fragile than a single concentrated stock, but the market risk remains.

 Dividend Yield